discover-devops/my_terraform/2024/6_Terraform_Variables_Example.md

-Certainly!
-Let's create a step-by-step document to teach about Terraform variables, their use cases, and how to use them in a project to create a VPC, subnets, a security group, and an EC2 instance.
+Step-by-step document:
+Terraform variables,
+use cases, and
+And a example.

 ### Step-by-Step Document